EvolanGIT/YBDportfolio/README.md

 - It will also serve as a hub for future projects and a lab of sorts to experiment with new concepts.

-- My main focus during this project was to get a better understanding of web desing, responsiveness and how sites are shown to the viewer on different screen sizes.
+- My main focus during this project was to get a better understanding of web design, responsiveness and how sites are shown to the viewer on different screen sizes.

 ## Technical Skills